opekope2/OptiGUI/docs/syntax.md

 [chest #2]
 # [chest] is not allowed again
 # Anything specified after a hashtag is ignored
-# Useful when want to replace the GUI of the same container, but with different properties
+# Useful when want to replace the GUI of the same container, but with different selectors

 [#3 chest]
 # Hashtags can be anywhere between the square brackets